apalikulindaCore/apalikulindacore-midjourney-lab/series/apalikulindacore_universe.md

 ## 🌍 Concept
 A speculative cyber-utopian world where technology, magic, and nature exist in complete synergy.
-Every element — landscape, flora, fauna, and artificial form participates in a living system of healing, reverence, and mutual respect.
+Every element (from landscape to flora, fauna, and artificial forms) participates in a living system of healing, reverence, and mutual respect.
 Creation itself is an act of harmony.

 ---